Himantura: Species

-The former contentious species, Himantura tutul has had its validity disputed and has been considered a junior synonym of H. uarnak by the Catalog of Fishes.
-However, H. tutul was previously confused not with H. uarnak, but with H. leoparda, and subsequently shown to be genetically distinct and reproductively isolated from both H. uarnak and H. leoparda.
+The fine-spotted leopard whipray, Himantura tutul has had its validity disputed and has been considered a junior synonym of H. uarnak by the Catalog of Fishes.
+However, H. tutul was previously confused not with H. uarnak, but with H. leoparda, and shown to be genetically distinct and reproductively isolated from both H. uarnak and H. leoparda.
 Both adult H. leoparda and H. tutul present leopard-like ocellated spots.
 These are smaller and more numerous in H. tutul.